arrrxynn/arrrxynn-portfolio_website/readme.txt

 LICENSE:

-aryanjoge.fun is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
+Personal Portfolio © 2024 by Aryan Joge is licensed under Creative Commons Attribution 4.0 International.
 This means that you are free:

    to Share - to copy, distribute, display, and perform the work to Remix - to make derivative works